HypocriticalFish/fundSpider/ReadMe.md

 # Statements
 This spider is used to crawl the data of investment strategy from the applet investment manager in the Tiantian Fund app of Dongfang Wealth.
-If no proxy is configured, frequent crawling may result in IP blocking
+If no proxy is configured, frequent crawling may result in IP blocking.